5 Gardening Mistakes that Could be Costly and How to Fix Them

 If you’re dead set on having something, gather information.
 If things still don’t look right, see if any companion plants might ward off the pests.

-5) Not Paying Attention to Sun Requirements
+5) Ignoring Sun Requirements

 Never plant hostas or columbines in direct sun.
 Don’t expect peppers to thrive in dark areas with damp soil.
 On nearly every plant’s tag or given planting instructions, you will see sun requirements.

 These can be somewhat flexible, most plants work reasonably well in “part sun” and “part shade” but for the few that say “full sun” or “shade” exclusively, follow that rule.
+Incorrect sunlight exposure can lead to poor plant health and yield.